- Holidays and Celebrations

 How Christmas Began

 Christmas is the most widely observed cultural holiday and is also known as Christ's Mass.
 This day is an annual commemoration for the birth of Jesus Christ that took place between 7 BC to 2 BC.
 The exact date of his birth still remains unknown.
-On the day of Jesus Christ's birth, angels, shepherds, and people from other countries traveled to see the newly born baby.
-They followed the North star to get there and arrived bearing gifts for the child.
-There are Christmas songs to emphasize that fact.
+On the day of Jesus Christ's birth, angels, shepherds, and people from other countries traveled to see the newly born baby boy.
+They followed the North star to get where Jesus was laying in a manger and arrived bearing gifts for the child.
+There are Christmas songs and biblical stories that emphasize those facts.
 The Romans began celebrating Christmas during 345 AD with feasts and festivities, while other countries started celebrating at later dates.
 To date, over 2 billion people around the world celebrate this holiday on December 25th of each year.

 The Christmas season is celebrated each year in many different ways around the world, varying by country, religion, and culture.
 There are many Christmas traditions that are followed by many different people around the world, while new traditions are being created each year.
 Every culture and family has their own unique Christmas traditions that they follow each and every year, which is what makes them a tradition.
 Christmas traditions are usually followed for generations and were started by previous generations.
 New traditions are being created each year that will continued to be followed for future generations to come.
 Some of the most popular Christmas traditions include: